Better to see Chapter 1 Introduction of Traffic Safety (2004)

 probability scheme applied to police- reported crashes -- the more severe the

 crash, the more likely it is subject to detailed post-crash examination.
-National estimates are inferred by scaling
+National estimates are inferred by

-chosen for investigation.
+severity is chosen for investigation.
 The

 information in Table 1-3 is based on data on over 13 000 crashes investigated

 in the 1986 NASS.
-This table, and the
+This table, and

-next three tables, are from an updating addendum [National Highway Traffic
+the next three tables, are from an updating addendum [National Highway Traffic

 Safety Administration 1987] to an earlier study [National Highway Traffic